craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Monsters....md

 xx AC, xx HP

 #### The Zombies
 > '*Lost scavs and missing comrades, the Zombies within the walls of Minyostalma were once our friends.
 Our relatives.
-Lost to the storms of light. *'
+Lost to the storms of light.
+It is a disgrace to leave these facades alive.*'
 Medium Undead;
 xx AC, xx HP